-However, importance of nonadditive genetic variance was reported by Rao and Satiyavathi (1977), Sharma and Mahajan (1978), Singh and Singh (1978, 1979b), Pratap et al. (1980), Elangovan et al. (1981a), Thaker et al. (1981), Singh (1986), Chaudhary et al. (1991) and Shivagamasundari et al. (1992a).
-Predominance of additive gene action was also stressed by Ramu (1976), Rao and Ramu (1978), Vijay and Manohar (1986a), Randhawa (1989), Vashist (1990), Veeraraghavathatham and Irulappan (1991a) and Lakshmi Involvement of both additive and non additive types of (1992). gene action was also reported by Kulkarni (1976), Kulkarni et al. (1976), Ramu (1976), Pratap and Dhankar (1980a), Poshiya and Shukla (1986b) and Veeraraghavathatham and Irulappan (1990) for this character.
-Though none of the parents were 'good general combiners, high s.c.a. was expressed in a cross $P_1 \times P_4$ involving very poor x poor general combiners and also in two reciprocal crosses ( $P_6 \times P_5$ and $P_6 \times P_1$ ) involving poor x very poor general combiners.
+However, importance of nonadditive genetic variance was reported by Rao and Satiyavathi (1977), Sharma and Mahajan (1978), Singh and Singh (1978, 1979b), Pratap et al. (1980), Elangovan et al. Thaker et al. (1981), Singh (1986), Chaudhary et al. (1981a), (1991) and Shivagamasundari et al. (1992a).
+Predominance of additive gene action was also stressed by Ramu (1976), Rao and Ramu (1978), Vijay and Manohar (1986a), Randhawa (1989), Vashist (1990), Veeraraghavathatham and Irulappan (1991a) and Lakshmi (1992).
+Involvement of both additive and nonadditive types of gene action was also reported by Kulkarni (1976), Kulkarni et al. (1976), Ramu (1976), Pratap and Dhankar (1980a), Poshiya and Shukla (1986b) and Veeraraghavathatham and Irulappan (1990) for Though none of the parents were good general this character. combiners, high s.c.a. was expressed in a cross $P_1 \times P_4$ involving very poor x poor general combiners and also in two reciprocal crosses ( $P_6 \times P_5$ and $P_6 \times P_1$ ) involving poor x very poor general combiners.

-number was found to be under high The fruit and influence.
-Kulkarni et al. (1976)environmental Veeraraghavathatham and Irulappan (1990) also reported this character to be influenced by environment.
+fruit number was found to be under high The Kulkarni $\underline{al}$ . influence. et (1976)and environmental Veeraraghavathatham and Irulappan (1990) also reported this character to be influenced by environment.
 It was evident from the positive value of F that the parents had preponderance of dominant alleles for this character.
-This was supported by theproportion of dominant and recessive genes which indicated an among parents. asymmetrical distribution of these genes dominant alleles for fruit number was also Preponderance of reported by Kulkarni et al. (1976), Pratap et al. (1981) and Veeraraghavathatham and Irulappan (1990).
-Unequal distribution of positive vs negative alleles was indicated by the ratio of $\ \rm H_2$ to $4H_1$ .
-This is in line with the reports of Kulkarni et al. The presence of overdominance was indicated by the (1981). numerical as well as graphical analysis.
-However partial dominance was reported by Kulkarni et al. (1976), Randhawa (1989) Veeraraghavathatham and Irulappan (1990) and complete and dominance by Pratap et al. (1981).
-It was seen from the Vr-Wr graph that the parents were genetically divergent for fruit number with parent P6 having more of dominant genes and parents $P_1$ and $P_3$ having an excess of recessive genes for this trait.
-The other parents seemed to have varying proportions of these genes.
+This was supported by the proportion of dominant and recessive genes which indicated an parents. these genes among distribution of asymmetrical dominant alleles for fruit number was also Preponderance of reported by Kulkarni et al. (1976), Pratap et al. (1981) and Veeraraghavathatham and Irulappan (1990).
+Unequal distribution of positive vs negative alleles was indicated by the ratio of $H_2$ 4H1.
+This is in line with the reports of Kulkarni et al. toThe presence of overdominance was indicated by the (1981). as graphical analysis.
+However partial numerical as well dominance was reported by Kulkarni et al. (1976), Randhawa (1989) Veeraraghavathatham and Irulappan (1990) and complete and dominance by Pratap et al. (1981).
+It was seen from the Vr-Wr graph that the parents were genetically divergent for fruit number with parent P6 having more of dominant genes and parents and P3 having an excess of recessive genes for this trait.
+P1 The other parents seemed to have varying proportions of these genes.